Pluto28/chip8/README.md

 # chip8

-Simple chip8 emulator made for fun
+This is a simple chip8 emulator made with c and sdl2, i really enjoyed the project and i hope you can use it for something usefull

 ### Install SDL2